microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/remotedesktopsecurityconfiguration-list-targetdevicegroups.md

 ---
 title: "List targetDeviceGroups"
-description: "Get a list of the targetDeviceGroup objects and their properties on the remoteDesktopSecurityConfiguration resource on the servicePirncipal."
+description: "Get a list of the targetDeviceGroup objects and their properties on the remoteDesktopSecurityConfiguration resource on the servicePrincipal."
 author: "SanDeo-MSFT"
 ms.localizationpriority: medium
 ms.prod: "applications"